 Challenger Bread Pan Alternatives

-Matching the Challenger bread pan for durability and robust is hard.
-There are a number of options that can help create the same results:
+Matching the Challenger bread pan for durability and robustness is hard.
+There are some other options that can help create the same results:

 The Netherton bread pan is a lighter and cheaper alternative to the Challenger.
 Unlike the Challenger, the iron used to make the pan is spun.
 The thickness of the pan is thinner.

 The Spring Oven is a cheaper alternative to the Challenger bread pan.
 The terracotta stone gives excellent baking results but, unlike the Challenger, the Spring Oven is more susceptible to impact shocks.
 It’s also slightly smaller.